 You’d probably like to know not just how to fill in missing values but also to have some idea how accurate the filled in value is.
 Then you’re going beyond interpolation and extrapolation per se and getting into statistical regression.

-If you’d like help with an interpolation or extrapolation problem, I can help.
-And if you decide that you really have a statistical problem, I can help with that too.
+If you’d like help with an interpolation or extrapolation problem, we can help.
+And if you decide that you really have a statistical problem, we can help with that too.
 Please call or email to discuss your project.

 Trusted consultants to some of the world’s leading companies